dkesselman/ibmi_ssh_vpn/README.md

 How to create a user:

-From PASE with "CALL QP2TERM" or connected from SSH run ./ibmi_ssh_vpn.sh USERPROFILE PASSWORD 'User Profile Description'
+From PASE with "CALL QP2TERM" or connected from SSH run

+./ibmi_ssh_vpn.sh USERPROFILE PASSWORD 'User Profile Description'

+Now you can give the .ZIP on IBMi directory  to the remote user.
+He needs to unzip on C:\IBMi\ and run USERPROFILE.cmd  to connect to your system

 And that's it.